ipfs/aegir/README.md

 You can use `aegir docs` to generate documentation, this command uses `aegir ts --preset docs` internally.

-To publish the documentation automatically to the `gh-pages` branch you can run

 ```bash
 $ aegir docs --help
 ```